rakinplaban/LumaBot/README.md

 2. When a new issue is created, it comments with a thank-you message.
 3. It also adds a ❤️ reaction to the issue.

+## How to configure
+Follow this link 👉🏼 https://github.com/apps/luma-bot-1 and click install.

 ## Installation
 ### Prerequisites
 - Python 3.8+